mikadosoftware/configparser2/README.rst

     coffee
     ------
-    * Section dealing with my addictions
+    :section: Section dealing with my addictions

-    * latte
-      my default cuppa
+    :latte:  my default cuppa

-    * espresso
-      When in Rome, drink as the Romans drink
+    :espresso: When in Rome, drink as the Romans drink

 Should look like this